HAUNTED DWELLING: Claim Jumper

 skilled details, which is probably why it survived the devastating fire

 of 1898.
-The second and third floors of this handsome building house apartments, while the first floor space is in between businesses, and is temporarily vacant.
+The second and third floors of this handsome building house apartments, while the first floor space was in between businesses when we visited, and was temporarily vacant.

 The original Park City Hotel was built